tenpy/tenpy/doc/changelog/latest.rst

   If any of the given operators is directly an npc Array, it will now raise an error; set ``autoJW=False`` in that case.
-- Instead of "monkey-patching" `matvec` of the :class:`tenpy.algorithms.mps_sweeps.EffectiveH` for the case that `ortho_to_envs` is not empty, we defined a proper class :class:`~tenpy.linalg.sparse.NpcLinearOperatorWrapper`, which serves as baseclass for :class:`~tenpy.algorithms.mps_sweeps.OrthogonalEffeciveH`.
+- Instead of "monkey-patching" `matvec` of the :class:`tenpy.algorithms.mps_sweeps.EffectiveH` for the case that `ortho_to_envs` is not empty, we defined a proper class :class:`~tenpy.linalg.sparse.NpcLinearOperatorWrapper`, which serves as baseclass for :class:`~tenpy.linalg.sparse.OrthogonalNpcLinearOperator`.
   The argument `ortho_to_envs` has been removed from :class:`~tenpy.algorithms.mps_sweeps.EffectiveH`.
 - Switch order of the sites in the unit cell for the :class:`~tenpy.models.toric_code.DualSquare`, and redefine what the ``"default"`` order means.
 This is a huge optimization of DMRG, reducing the necessary MPS bond dimension for the ground